bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

 tags:
   - Angular
 ---
 In this post I will share an example of event bubbling in Angular using parent and child component communication.
-This example is a common use case that is used in the current applications I work on.
+This example is a common use case used in the current applications I work on.

 In this example I will display a list of items that will contain an index number, label and a call to action button.
 When the call to action button is clicked it will display a confirmation dialog with actions allowing the user to remove the list item from the list or cancel the current action.